itpp-labs/misc-addons/res_partner_skype/doc/index.rst

 * Specify Skype field
 * Click on ``[Save]`` button
 * On the form view click on skype address to open chat window.

+RESULT: Skype chat window of the contact account integrated while clicking on it.